 Have a Long-Term Automation Vision

 If you’re considering purchasing an automation solution, you probably have a process in mind that needs automating.
 It can be smart to start with low-hanging fruit—especially if you need to get approval for the investment.
 But robotic process automation’s value is in its flexibility and scalability, so if you’re not seeking out further automation opportunities within the organization, your RPA software isn’t living up to its potential.

-When you plan your automation expansion strategy, you want to look for the highest-volume processes and the ones that would have the biggest impact on your bottom line.
+When you plan your RPA journey, you want to look for the highest-volume processes and the ones that would have the biggest impact on your bottom line.
 These are often not processes that are limited to one department, so make sure you investigate automation opportunities spanning the entire enterprise.

 Once you have found the processes you want to automate, you’ll often get the best RPA ROI if you optimize them before automating.
 Too frequently, inefficiencies in manual processes get baked into RPA workflows, decreasing return on investment.
-RPA is meant to mimic humans, but that doesn’t mean it needs to take the exact steps a human would.
+RPA is meant to mimic humans, but that doesn’t mean it needs to take the exact steps a human would when you automate business processes.
 For example, sometimes a human workforce will have redundant tasks in order to check for errors.
 Robots don’t need that kind of verification.
 Start by documenting the entire process as it is currently being executed, then determine where you might be able to eliminate or merge tasks.

 After implementing RPA software, the cost of adding more software robots should be minimal or non-existent, depending on your solution and the number of robots being added.
 Consequently, the more robots you add, the more you spread out the impact of your initial fixed costs.
 Continually seek out ways to expand your automation.
 We recommend having a team or committee responsible for finding and analyzing automation opportunities throughout the organization.